Firsts & Landmarks

 East Park.
 This was the first statue in the United states of a president and

 his wife.
-It can be seen in front of the exsisting Gateway Techinical College located on S. Main street.
+It can be seen in front of the Gateway Technical College located on S. Main street.

 On May 30, 1944 a headstone for the grave of Gilbert Knapp located in